alibaba/GGEditor/docs/api/minimap.en-US.md

 # Minimap

-A minigraph of the map.
-It will auto-resized if the width and height have not been specified.
+A mini-map that will auto-resize if its width and height have not been specified.

 ## Usage